tongni1975/spark-nlp/docs/en/annotators.md

     - `getFeatureLimit()`: Get content feature limit, to boost performance in very dirt text.
 Default disabled with **-1**
     - `getImportantFeatureRatio()`: Get Proportion of feature content to be considered relevant.
 Defaults to **0.5**
     - `getUnimportantFeatureStep()`: Get Proportion to lookahead in unimportant features.
 Defaults to **0.025**
+    - `getLazyAnnotator()`: Whether `ViveknSentimentDetector` used as LazyAnnotator or not. **LazyAnnotator** is a Param in Annotators allows them to stand idle in the Pipeline and do nothing.
+Can be called by other Annotators in a `RecursivePipeline`.

 **Example:**